kulkarnisanchit/login-element/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+Run `ng build:elements` to build the login-elemt.
+This will take all required files stored in the `dist/` directory and will create necessry files in elements folder.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).